Orphan Drugs Market

 North America

 North America leads the orphan drugs market with a dominant share of approximately 45-50%.
 The region benefits from strong regulatory incentives like the U.S. Orphan Drug Act, advanced research infrastructure, and a high number of rare disease patients.
-The U.S. accounts for the majority of global orphan drug approvals, supporting robust market expansion.
+The U.S. accounts for the majority of orphan drug approvals, supporting robust market expansion.

 Europe